kyeap-vmware/gpupgrade/gpupgrade_internal_workflow_README.md

 1. Developers must keep in mind that pg_upgrade is run twice during execute.
    This has performance impacts because coordinator and segments cannot upgrade at the same time.
-1. Indexes are marked invalid on the new coordinator which are then copied to new segments.
-We must reset them temporarily on the new segment before we query for all relations to make sure they are recognized when getting a list of relations for relation matching that happens in gen_db_file_maps.<br>
+1. **Invalidated indexes**: bitmap, bpchar_pattern_ops, and indexes on AO tables are marked invalid on the new coordinator which are then copied to new segments.
+The relfiles for these indexes are excluded during relfilenode transfer.
+These indexes must be reindexed on the new cluster before they can be used, which is handled during gpupgrade finalize.
-   **Invalidated indexes**: bitmap, gin, hash, bpchar_pattern_ops.<br>
-   **Dropped indexes**: partition table indexes
-1. One good thing about this method is we know oids will the consistent across the cluster, which is needed for a GPDB cluster to function.
+2. One good thing about this method is we know oids will the consistent across the cluster, which is needed for a GPDB cluster to function.